seven-io/nodered-contrib-sms77/README.md

 own [virtual number](https://help.seven.io/en/ordering-your-own-number) or a [shared number](https://www.seven.io/en/docs/glossary/shared-numbers/).

-*Is XML?*: If enabled, the API parses the text as XML format.

-*Return JSON?*: If enabled, the API returns a detailed JSON response.

 *Ringtime*: Define how long to initiate the call.

 *Name*: An arbitrary name for the node helpful for identification.